 You will also need a Fidelity investment account in order to open a Cash Management account.

-To put these offers in perspective, the current national average for a savings account is 0.06% APY and just 0.04% APY for interest-bearing checking accounts.
+To put this yield into perspective, the current national average for a savings account is 0.30% APY and just 0.05% APY for interest-bearing checking accounts, according to FDIC data.